 If you're like me and would love to fill all the available space, Atomik has a line of screw on system holds that will fit your needs perfectly.
 The edges are my absolute favorites.
 Cost for the extensive set of holds we have was right around $450.00.

-As you can see in the photos, our wall uses wood rails as it's main feet.
-This is for several reasons.
-First, a system wall, in my opinion, should be used not as a campus board, but for paying specific attention to the tension required for hard movements.
+As you can see in the photos, our wall uses wood rails as its main feet.
+This is for several reasons: Firstly, a system wall, in my opinion, should be used not as a campus board, but for paying specific attention to the tension required for hard movements.
 If you have incut, textured feet, it's easier to hold tension.
 We use plain wood rails, in two sizes, 3/4" and 1/2", left square (rather than incut) to force the climber to really apply tension.
 Wood blocks would also work, though it is easy to cheat on the corner of a block.
 You'll notice that the sides of our rails are angled upward.
 This is to help facilitate with lateral type push and pull moves, such as gastons and sidepulls.

 Also, if you look closely you'll find footholds extending into the handhold level.
 We used a few different sizes of feet, all placed to help with final moves or moves that require high feet, such as gastons or other oppositional movements.